nishizumi-maho/Nishizumi-Sync/README.md

   type instead.
 - Optionally create driver-specific folders in the destination.
-When enabled, setups are synced to a `Common Setups` folder and to each named driver folder without overwriting the drivers' custom versions.
+When enabled, setups are synced to a `Common Setups` folder and to each named driver folder without overwriting the drivers' custom versions, or only to the driver folders when the *Drivers only* option is selected.
-- When driver folders are active, imported setups and any extra sync folders are automatically copied into each driver directory and the `Common Setups` folder.
+- When driver folders are active, imported setups and any extra sync folders are automatically copied into each driver directory and the `Common Setups` folder, or just the driver directories if *Drivers only* is enabled.
-- When driver folders are active, any `Data packs` subfolder found inside the sync source is merged into each driver directory and the `Common Setups` folder instead of being copied separately.
+- When driver folders are active, any `Data packs` subfolder found inside the sync source is merged into each driver directory and the `Common Setups` folder instead of being copied separately, or only into the driver directories when using *Drivers only*.
 - Optional Garage61 integration can fetch the list of drivers from the Garage61 API so driver folders are created and removed automatically.
 - When an unknown car folder is detected while running the GUI,